alexandru-uta/alexandru-uta.github.io/index.md

  <hr/>

 <h2 id="info">General Information</h2>

+<p>I am an assistant professor at <a href=""https://liacs.leidenuniv.nl>LIACS, Leiden University</a>, working in the Computer Systems group led by Harry Wijshoff.

 <p>I am a postdoctoral researcher in the <a href="http://www.cs.vu.nl/en/research/computer-systems/index.aspx">Computer Systems
 Section</a> at the Department of Computer Science of the Vrije Universiteit Amsterdam.
 Currently, I am working in the